konraddj/Electric-Petrol-Network-Design/README.md

 ## Conclusion

-The project delivers a comprehensive network solution for Electric-Petrol, integrating FortiGate firewalls to enhance security and ensuring reliable, scalable connectivity across multiple sites.
-Through meticulous planning, design, and testing phases, the network meets the client’s performance and security requirements, adhering to industry standards.
+The project delivers a comprehensive network solution for Electric-Petrol, integrating FortiGate firewalls to enhance security and ensure reliable, scalable connectivity across multiple sites.

+Additionally, it is recommended to implement further security and risk management measures to strengthen the overall network infrastructure.
+This includes:
+- **PCI DSS Compliance:** Implementing measures for secure payment processing to meet industry standards.
+This applies to all network infrastructure elements, including servers, routers, cables, firewalls, etc.
+- **Regular Security Audits:** Conduct regular security audits to ensure ongoing compliance with PCI DSS requirements and to minimize the risk of data security breaches.
+Adhering to security standards is crucial to ensure that payment processing complies with legal requirements and to protect customer privacy.

+These additional measures will provide enhanced protection and resilience, further ensuring the security and reliability of the network infrastructure.